Passing Along My Experience

 About The Author

-Arlene Karole is a certified healthcare professional (CHCP), lifelong learner, journaler, and educator.
+Arlene Karole is a Fellow of the American College of Healthcare Executives (FACHE), certified healthcare professional (CHCP), lifelong learner, journaler, and educator.
 She is also the director of the Office of Academic Engagement, Education, and Communications in the Department of Cardiology at Northwell Health.
 Arlene serves as an adjunct assistant professor at St. John’s University in New York City.
 Based on her personal experience, her book is dedicated to helping others become self-aware and empowered by taking charge of a breast cancer diagnosis.
 She is active with the SHARE national breast cancer organization, a member of the National Consortium of Breast Centers (NCBC) and on the National Consortium of Breast Centers Conference Survivorship Planning Subcommittee (NCoBC).
 Arlene has extensive experience working with large health systems and national nonprofits.
 Her passion to assist others, along with her enthusiasm and commitment to excellence, makes her a sought-after influencer.
 Arlene has a master’s degree in health services administration from Central Michigan University.

 SHARE: SHARE is a national nonprofit that supports, educates, and empowers women affected by breast, ovarian, uterine or metastatic breast cancer, with a special focus on medically underserved communities.
 Our mission is to connect these women with the unique support of survivors and peers, creating a community where no one has to face breast, ovarian, uterine or metastatic breast cancer alone.